sindresorhus/got/documentation/quickstart.md

 ### Hooks

-Hooks are custom functions called on some request events :
+Hooks are custom functions called on some request events:

 ```js
 import got from 'got';